 Cafe Kino is a vegan cafe and community space in Bristol.
 We offer tasty, homemade food including our acclaimed burgers, breakfasts, falafel, fresh salads and cakes.
 We have a wide selection of delicious loose leaf teas, fairtrade coffee and soft drinks.
 We also offer local beers, cider and wines.
-Kino is open from 10am until 10.30pm every day.
-Breakfast is served until 1pm and all other food is served until 9:30pm.
+Kino is open from 10am until 10:00 pm Sunday - Thursday and 10am-10:30pm Friday + Saturday.
+Breakfast is served from 10am until 1pm and all other food is served until 9:30pm.

 We strive to provide a community resource.
 The work of local artists hangs on our walls and we have an affordable event space downstairs, which has become a venue for meetings, workshops and music events.